Brian Brady, President

 Fun Fact: Sara can play more than 5 musical instruments and played Rugby her Junior and Senior year of College.

 Sara is a Mikva alumna.
 During her high school years, she participated in Mikva’s Youth Safety Council and after graduating, she interned with Senator Dick Durbin through Mikva’s SGLI program.
 Sara has an undergraduate degree in Sociology from DePauw University where she became president of the Committee for Latino Concerns to bring awareness to Latino issues on her campus.
 As a first generation student, she grew passionate for advocating for first generation high school students and dedicates her extra time to talk to youth about the importance of education.
-Here at Mikva, she is a fellow and program coordinator and will lead PLC’s in Chicago high schools throughout the fall along with facilitating Mikva's After School Matters Youth Advisory Council.
+Here at Mikva, she runs the Youth Safety Advisory Council that advises Chicago Police Department on ways to improve police-youth relations.

 Sheila McMullin, LA Program Coordinator